TheoWinterhalter/formal-type-theory/README.md

 on the parameters of the type theory (whether it's economic or paranoid, has simple products or not, universes or not…).
 This also comes with tactics to type check terms automatically (although time-consuming for the time being).

-### Structure of the repository

-`src` contains the formalisaton as advertised above.
-Refer to the `README` inside the folder to get more information about its strucutre.

 ### Git branches